Coeus1269/AddressBaseStructure/README.md

 # AddressBaseStructure
 Simplified project for processing US address

-The goal of this project is to incorporate data validation and standard relational database structure.
+The goal of this project is to incorporate data validation and standard relational database structure, for United States addresses.
+A complete class structure that will validate and standardize a United States address to fit US postal standards with as much validation as possible.

-into a class structure that is simple to use.
+All into a class structure that is simple to set up and use.

 There are many address elements that can benefit from standardization, clean up or validation.
 Many of these areas will be addressed in an attempt to process address data to fit the US postal standards.

 This project will attempt to implement data validation and cleaning for data elements like States standardization, Zip Code, City name and Street address validation.